t-redactyl/blog/content/2015-12-22-ggplot-graphs-part-2-area-graphs.md

 In this second tutorial I am doing with [Mauricio Vargas Sepúlveda](http://pachamaltese.github.io/), we will demonstrate some of the many options the `ggplot2` package has for creating and customising area plots.
 We will use the same [dataset](http://pachamaltese.github.io/stats/trade-chile-china/copper-data-for-tutorial.csv) from the [first](http://t-redactyl.github.io/blog/2015/12/creating-plots-in-r-using-ggplot2-part-1-line-plots.html) post.

+[Mauricio](https://twitter.com/pachamaltese) and [I](https://twitter.com/t_redactyl) have also published these graphing posts as a [book on Leanpub](https://leanpub.com/hitchhikers_ggplot2).
+We tend to put any changes or updates to the code in the book before these blog posts, so please check it out if you have any issues with the code examples in this post; otherwise feel free to contact us with any questions!

 The first thing to do is load in the data and libraries, as below: